 8) Not properly engaging with the school

 By engaging with your target schools, you are communicating to the admissions committee that you truly want to attend their program.
 Engagement opportunities include talking to students, attending MBA fairs, and visiting campus, to name a few.
+Here are a few tips on how to engage with schools:

 9) Using job description bullets on your resume